hoangduytran/blender-manual/manual/files/blend/compatibility.rst

 .. note::

-   Here is a `more exhaustive documentation <https://wiki.blender.org/wiki/Process/Compatibility_Handling>`__ about compatibility handling, in the developpers documentation.
+   Here is a `more exhaustive documentation <https://developer.blender.org/docs/handbook/guidelines/compatibility_handling_for_blend_files/>`__ about compatibility handling, in the developer's documentation.

 Backward Compatibility